 If you are currently traveling in an area that has a catastrophic warning, stay up to date with the NSW Rural Fire Service – download the app, sign up for alerts or notifications and if you see smoke, call 000.

 This is not the time to pack the campervan and head up the coast.
 Delay any camping trips or road trips in NSW or Queensland until the threat of fires has died down.
 This may take up to a week, so be flexible with your plans.

 Due to bushfires in the Tjoritja/West MacDonnell National Park in the past two weeks, sections 2 - 11 of the Larapinta Trail are closed until further notice due to damage to the trail, surrounding vegetation and signage.
 This affects locations such as Ormiston Gorge, Standley Chasm and Serpentine Gorge.

 National Park staff are about to commence assessments and repair work to ensure the trail is ready for the 2019 walking season.
 It's advised that those who plan to walk the trail this season to be skilled with topography map reading, using a compass and GPS due to the fire damage.

 Travelers must follow all local warnings and closure signage.
-Do not enter fire damaged areas.
-Failure to comply with directives from government authorities will result in you not being covered by travel insurance.
+Do not enter fire-damaged areas.

 Bushfires are currently impacting parts of southern Tasmania.
 Authorities have issued fire warnings and evacuations are in place for some towns.
 Some roads may be closed as firefighters battle to get the fires under control.